Research Program Manager

 Vice-President’s Office – Life Sciences National Research Council Canada

-Prior to joining NRC, Dr. Bonfils was a research manager at the Canadian Forest Service (CFS) of Natural Resources Canada and chaired the CFS Biotechnology Management Committee, whose mandate was to provide advice on strategic research directions and funding allocations.
-Her activities with this committee, her involvement in interdepartmental activities, and the preparation of documents for Cabinet and Treasury Board, resulted in a strategic national approach and the allocation of an additional $34.2 million over 10 years for forest biotechnology research at the CFS.
+Prior to joining NRC, Dr. Bonfils was a research manager at the Canadian Forest Service of Natural Resources Canada and chaired the Biotechnology Management Committee, whose mandate was to provide advice on strategic research directions and funding allocations.
+Her activities with this committee, her involvement in interdepartmental activities, and the preparation of documents for Cabinet and Treasury Board, resulted in a strategic national approach and the allocation of an additional $34.2 million over 10 years for forest biotechnology research at the Canadian Forest Service.
 Dr. Bonfils also spent five years at Agriculture and Agri-Food Canada, where she participated in the development and application of regulations related to the environmental assessment of plants with novel traits under the Seeds Act.

 Dr. Bonfils holds a PhD in plant biotechnology.